LayerZero-Labs/oracle-example/README.md

 ### Notes

-The Oracle contract is the "Destination Whitelister" which approves a signer to deliver the updateBlockHeader()
+The Oracle contract is the "Destination Whitelister" which approves the callling signer to deliver the updateHash() thru the Oracle contract itself.
+This unifies the msg.sender which is used to store the data in the LayerZero contracts.

 We also have a specification on gitbook here: